3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/ConditionComponent.md

 #!java

 #[(condition){
-  body if condition has true value
+  body if the condition has true value
 }
 else{
-  body if condition has false value
+  body if the condition has false value
 }]
 ```